Wieliczka is a salt mine located in southern Poland, close to the city of Krakow.

 Walking around the corridors you can see various salt sculptures.

-And there are some sculptures which represent the segments of the miner’s life in the salt mine.
+And there are some sculptures that represent the segments of the miner’s life in the salt mine.

 The second level